ekaterina921/currency-rates-api-testing/tests/Test Plan for Currency rates application.md

     ensuring accurate currency rate retrieval and consistent behavior across the priority scenarios.

+3.  **Deliver Reusable and Scalable Test Scripts**
+    Build an automation framework with reusable components that can be easily extended to accommodate future features and scaled for broader testing needs.

-3.  **Support Web UI Testing**
+4.  **Support Web UI Testing**
     Develop and maintain automation scripts for the Web UI to ensure seamless integration with backend services and a smooth user experience.

-4.  **Deliver Reusable and Scalable Test Scripts**
-    Build an automation framework with reusable components that can be easily extended to accommodate future features and scaled for broader testing needs.

-# 3. Team Roles and Responsibilities {#team-roles-and-responsibilities}
+# 3. Team Roles and Responsibilities

 This section describes the roles and responsibilities of the team members involved in the test automation initiative.
 Clear task